The Long Chase

 Time to jettison.

 I drop everything I can.
 The transponder and radio I will never need again.
-It is a shame I cannot grind it up and feed it to my ion engines, but the ion engines are picky about what they eat.
-Two very valuable micro-manipulators I had planned to use to collect sand grains at my destination for fuel were discarded as well.
-My primary weapon has always been my body.
-Little can survive an impact at the speeds I can attain but I have three sand-grains with tiny engines of their own as secondary weapons.
-There’s no sense in saving them to fight my enemy; he will know exactly what to expect, and in space warfare, only the unexpected can kill.
+It is a shame I cannot grind them up and feed it to my ion engines, but the ion engines are picky about what they eat.
+Two very valuable micro-manipulators I had planned to use to collect building materials were discarded as well.
+I have three tiny missiles as secondary weapons, but there’s no sense in saving them for a fight; he will know exactly what to expect, and in space warfare, only the unexpected can kill.
 I fire each, one at a time, and the sequential kick of almost a standard gravity nudges my speed slightly forward.
-Then I drop the empty shells.
+Then I drops the shells in my wake.
+I am lighter now, but it is still not enough.
+I nudge my thrust up, hating myself for the waste, but if I don’t increase my acceleration, in two years I will be caught and my parsimony will yield me nothing.
+I need all the energy I can feed to my ion drives now.
+No extra for thinking, so I go to sleep().

 2900